Pretraining a Foundation Model for Small-Molecule Natural Products: Methods

 where \(h^{l}_i\) is the representation of node \(i\) in the \(l\)-th layer, \(e_{ij}\) represents the edge feature between nodes \(i\) and \(j\), and \(\mathcal{N}(i)\) denotes the neighbors of node \(i\).
 To stabilize training, we apply layer normalization after each GIN block:

 The final node representations, \(h^{L}\), are aggregated using an average pooling operation to derive the graph-level representation.

 where \(|V(G)|\) is the number of nodes in each graph.
 For the contrastive learning task, an additional MLP is used to project the graph representation into the latent space.
 For reconstruction, the final node representations are mapped to the corresponding atom categories, while the final edge representations are obtained by concatenating the node representations and applying an MLP to adapt them to the specific tasks.
-During fine-tuning on downstream tasks, we remove the contrastive learning and reconstruction head.
-The final graph representation is passed through a newly added MLP for classification or regression tasks.
+During fine-tuning on downstream tasks, we remove the contrastive learning and reconstruction head and attach an MLP to the final graph representation for classification or regression tasks.